-Are you suffering from the 100% CPU usage issue?
+Are you suffering from the 100% CPU usage or high CPU usage issue?
 Don’t worry… Although it’s incredibly frustrating, you’re definitely not the only person to experience this problem.
 Thousands of users have recently reported the very same issue.
 More importantly, you should be able to fix it pretty easily.

 Here’s a list of fixes that have resolved this problem for other users.
 You don’t have to try them all.
 Just work your way through the list until you find the one that does the trick for you.